 The dough here is similar to the dough I recently used for my strawberry scones.
 You cut the butter into a flour, sugar, baking powder and salt mixture.
 Then you add enough milk to make for a crumbly, yet moist, dough.
 It’s more wet than what you’d use for scones, but the dough should still be dry enough that it doesn’t all stick together.

-The most important ingredient of all!
+The most important ingredient of all.
 I used fresh dark sweet Northwest Cherries for my cobbler.
 I stemmed, pitted and halved them before adding to the dish.
 The halved cherries will stay somewhat intact as the cobbler cooks so that they’re juicy and visible in the finished dessert.
-You can quarter your cherries if you prefer.

 Vegan butter is what lends a tender, crumbly texture to the cobbler topping.
 You can use your favorite brand (I like Miyoko’s Kitchen a lot!).